abuseofnotation/abuseofnotation.github.io/kant.md

 Transcedental doctrine of elements: Transcedental Logic
 ===

-Perception is a necessary condition for obtaining knowledge, however perception does not produce knowledge directly - we obtain knowledge by thinking.

-Thoughts by themselves also don't constitute knowledge either.
+Perception is a necessary condition for obtaining knowledge, however perception does not produce knowledge by itself - we obtain knowledge by thinking.
+But thoughts by themselves also don't constitute knowledge either.
 Think for example about the speculations that scientist oftem make, for example about Steven Hoking who theorised the existence of objects, which he called "black holes" as a possible explanation of some cosmological phenomena.
 Can we say that he *knew* something about the object before the object was observed?
 No, because no matter how sophisticated his theory was, it was still just a theory, and the theoretical object "black hole" as imagined by Hoking, is a different object that actual black holes that exist, no matter if they are called by the same name and are, in practice, quite similar.

 Now imagine an astronomer who does not know about Hoking's theory but who, through his telescope, sees a black hole (or rather the way in which a black hole messes up the orbits of some planets).
 He is on the other side - he is perceiving the thing, but he does not have any idea what it is.
 His observation is useless without a theory that explains it, and a theory is useless if it does not have an application.
 To put that in simpler terms:

 > knowledge = perception + thought.

 The science that deals with the way we think is, of course, called *logic*.
-Logic can be *general* and can be *specific to some domain* like accounting, biology, football etc. And the general logic, if we are picky we can divide to *pure* and *applied* where the applied part is everything that is related to the human mind as such.

-Pure logic contains just a few fundamentals that we know a priori and are essential to the way we think.
-Pure logic is, therefore, synonymus with "first order" logic - a fact which is proven (as much as it can be) by Kurt Godel in his *completeness theorem* (not to be confused with his *incompleteness* theorem).
+Logic can be *general* and can be *specific to some domain* like accounting, biology, football etc. And the general logic, if we are picky we can divide to *pure* and *applied* where the applied part is everything that is related to the human mind as such (the psychological part, so to say).
+Taking away all else, pure logic contains just a few fundamentals that we know a priori and are essential to the way we think.
+Pure logic is, therefore, synonymus with "first order" logic - a fact which is proven (as much as it can be) by Kurt Godel in his *completeness theorem*.
 Therefore, these a priori concepts are the concept of a negation, the *AND* and *OR* operators and, of course the *forall... there exists* structure which allow us to define functions.

 Is pure logic also *transcedental*, in the sense of the word that we used when we talked about transcedental aestetics - a prerequisite for a priori knowledge?
 Not quite since, as we said earlier, logic does not constitute knowledge - logically correct statements are not necessarily true.
 Transcendental logic is, then, not just pure logic but it is pure logic only insofar it is related to objects of sensibility.